 - Failing to check out of the room by the communicated date and time

 - Leaving the room or the College without going through the check-out procedure

 Residence Life employs full-time custodians in the residence halls.
 The custodians are responsible for normal cleaning duties in public areas and community bathrooms.
 Residents are responsible for cleaning their own rooms and non-community style bathrooms.
 The custodial staff are people who we hope you will come to know, respect, and appreciate.

 Custodians work cooperatively with the residents to make each residence hall a clean and safe place to live.
-They have a heavy workload and are not expected to clean up after parties, practical jokes, personal food or trash, or any other unusual or excessive messes.
+They have a heavy workload and are not expected to clean up after parties, practical jokes, personal food, trash, or dirty dishes, or any other unusual or excessive messes.
 Individual room cleaning is the responsibility of each resident.

 Candles, oil lamps, incense or other items with an open flame are not permitted in any College residence hall.
 Scentsy-type products are approved, however, residents should be in the room while they are in use.
 Residents are responsible for any damage that is done if the wax spills onto carpet or furniture.

 Residents are encouraged to personalize their room with plants, posters, rugs, comforters, etc. When planning to decorate, it is important to keep in mind that no permanent changes may be made to the spaces, and any damage done in decorating the room (or removing decor at the end of the year) will result in a charge to the resident.
 No flammable decorations are allowed in the residence halls.
 Residents are not allowed to paint their rooms or their suites.